-Researchers at the University of Washington recently proposed Vanish [20], a system for creating messages that automatically "self-destruct" after a period of time.
+Researchers at the University of Washington recently proposed Vanish [19], a system for creating messages that automatically "self-destruct" after a period of time.
 Vanish works by encrypting each message with a random key and storing shares of the key in a large, public distributed hash table (DHT).
-DHTs expunge data older than a certain age; after this happens to the key shares, the key is permanently lost, and the encrypted data is permanently unreadable.
+Normally, DHTs expunge data older than a certain age.
+After they expire, the key is permanently lost, and the encrypted data is permanently unreadable.
 Vanish is an interesting approach to an important privacy problem, but, in its current form, it is insecure.
 In this paper, we defeat the deployed Vanish implementation, explain how the original paper's security analysis is flawed, and draw lessons for future system designs.